 This feature doesn’t seem to be coming very soon because it’s still in the experimental phase with flags.
 After some time, when Microsoft has enough confidence to put the Android extension on Edge Canary without needing to enable this flag, we can expect it to arrive on Edge Dev and Stable for everyone to use.

 This feature will help Microsoft compete against Android’s default browser, which is Chrome.
-Despite being a great browser on Windows, they really had a footnote when it came to mobile use.
+Despite being a great browser on Windows, it had a footnote when it came to mobile use.
 Currently, there are only three extensions that you can try: Dark Reader, UBlock Origin, and Global Speed.
-When I tested, I can certainly say that these worked as they were supposed to.
+When I tested them, I can certainly say that they worked as they were supposed to.

 At this moment, there are only a few browsers that support extensions, including popular mobile browsers like Firefox and Samsung Internet.
 However, it is still not clear how many extensions will be supported on mobile and how they will function.